OWASP/CheatSheetSeries/cheatsheets/Multifactor_Authentication_Cheat_Sheet.md

-# Multifactor Authentication Cheat Sheet
+# Multi-Factor Authentication Cheat Sheet

 ## Introduction

-Multifactor authentication (MFA), or Two-Factor Authentication (2FA) is when a user is required to present more than one type of evidence in order to authenticate on a system.
+Multi-Factor authentication (MFA), or Two-Factor Authentication (2FA) is when a user is required to present more than one type of evidence in order to authenticate on a system.
 There are four different types of evidence (or factors) that can be used, listed in the table below:

 | Factor | Examples |
 |--------|----------|